epfl-ada/ada-2022-project-dadalife/index.md

 # New in the Hollywood industry?
 Here's how to make it to the top!

-You just got your first background character role, and you’re wondering how you should play your move to become Hollywood’s most famous actor or actress?
-Then you stumbled on the right website: in the following sections, we’ll show you how to organize your career, who to play with, what kind of film to star in and other tricks to boost your popularity to the top!
+You just got your first background character role, and you’re wondering how you should play your moves to become Hollywood’s most famous actor or actress?
+Then you stumbled on the right website: in the following sections, you’ll learn to organize your career, who to play with, what kind of film to star in and other tricks to boost your popularity to the top!

 ## Fame definition

-When can we say that you are a Hollywood star?
+When can somebody be considered a Hollywood star?
 The philosophical answer to this question is out of the scope of this analysis.
 However, we decided to use a numerical value downloadable from [The Numbers](https://www.the-numbers.com/box-office-star-records/domestic/yearly-acting/).
 Their ranking is based on the Box-Office revenue (BOR) of the films each actor played in during the past three years.